ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 within all of which, parcels and tenements, the sole binding policy (in other words, the protections and/or restraints imposed through the organization's policy, doctrine, and practice) would be those of the organization (beyond any that may be held by private landholders).
 (There could also be, and in all probability would be, unallocated land over which no control is held or claimed.)
 Through allocation of such private parcels, large governments could theoretically be provided land technically held by this organization I propose, them being given authority over the land to dispense of as they choose — although such an arrangement would perhaps be unnecessary, as land with existing power structures would presumably be already managed in fair order.
 Locke writes that a king's privilege "may be questioned, opposed, and resisted" if he uses "unjust force" (Locke 116).
 In all, the basic premise of what I propose is yet another layer of order provided on an opt-in basis within the context of a world which is, fundamentally, in what I would consider a state of nature with power structures founded within it.
 (This brings to mind one of my arguments against some philosophical ideals of "anarchy": the true absence of any social order imposed on the world would by definition allow the imposition of order by those within it, thus creating something of a paradox.)
 And yet, Locke writes that if "the electors or ways of election are altered  without the consent and contrary to the common interest of the people" then "those chosen are not the legislative appointed by the people" (Locke 121).
 This is used as a justification for revolution, for example in Thomas Jefferson's Declaration of Independence, as mentioned in Professor Glover's lecture of Tuesday.

-==== Objectives and basic principles ====

-==== What such a structure would provide ====

-==== Implementation methodology ====

-===== Part 2: The Spirit =====

-There is a somewhat poorly defined (in that it is commonly understood without reference to quantifiable metrics) concept I find worthy of consideration here: that of "evil".
-It is a label commonly applied to things that fall outside of the bounds of the dominant moral dicta of the group or authority applying the label.
-Nevertheless, evil can be accurately assessed and described through its relation to specific fundamental premises relevant to the maintenance of an ordered society.
-Using such a basis for its description, evil is any action which disrupts the significant objectives and wellbeing of the society, culture, or individual affected by the actions beyond what is reasonable, and is justifiable by practicalities, such as survival and convenience.
-This concept is connected to the traditional Christian philosophy of everyone being a sinner (for my purposes, "sinner" referring to a person who has committed evil actions), but, given such a definition of "sinner", I think that such a generalization would necessarily not include the "reasonable and justifiable" limitation, since human life almost invariably disrupts in some way the life around it (for example, in all probability most commonly in the northeastern United States by stepping on insect life and vegetation, which is difficult to avoid as a consequence of their ubiquity; or by eating food, a process which frequently involves the killing of edible plants and/or animals or the denial of a seed's and/or egg's germination), thus rendering nearly every human a sinner, and also a committer of evil acts assuming the conditional above is not taken into account.
-For this reason I think that a sinner should be considered as anyone who acts in a manner to disrupt the significant objectives and wellbeing of a society, culture, or individual, regardless of whether such disruption is potentially justifiable.
-(It also would presumably be evil to harbor fantasies of evil acts, since such fantasy would likely lead to some level of mental justification of them, subconsciously increasing the likelihood of the fantasizer committing such acts; although since it is presumably unreasonable to expect perfection in the area of avoiding such fantasy it is likely to fall under the conditional I mentioned above, except perhaps in extreme cases.
-This concept is quite contentious, however, given the widespread culture of respect (in Western society, at any rate) towards the absolute freedom of the mind.
-Personally, I have reservations about restrictions on thought, especially in terms of the possibility of legislating them; however I do think that speech and other expression should be restricted in some cases.)
 ===== Sources =====
   * Glover, Robert.
 Lecture of 2 October 2014.
   * Locke, John. //The Second Treatise of Government//.
 1997.